3 Types Of Training Video Editing Software

 AVS Video Editing Software for Training Videos

-Pricing: a yearly license starts from $49.
+Pricing: A yearly license starts from $49.
 It includes AVS Video Editor and other audio and video production software from the same maker.

-HitFilm Express | Video Editing Software for Training Videos
+DaVinci Resolve | Video Editing Software for Training Videos

 7. Panopto